connectrpc/connectrpc.com/src/content/docs/docs/governance/rfc/008-server-compression-preference.md

 ## Proposed behavior

-We propose changing the algorithm so that servers are configured with an ordered list of compression methods, and the first matching method present in the `Accept-Encoding` header is selected.
+We propose changing the algorithm so that servers are configured with an ordered list of compression methods. and the first matching method present in the `Accept-Encoding` header is selected if the client has not compressed the request.

 For example, given this header from a client: `Accept-Encoding: gzip, br, zstd`

 - If the server's list of supported compression methods is `[gzip, br, zstd]`, then the server selects `gzip` as the compression method.
 - If the server's list of supported compression methods is `[br, zstd, gzip]`, then the server selects `br` as the compression method.

+If the request is compressed, including a `Content-Encoding` header with a valid compression algorithm, that algorithm must be used without consulting `Accept-Encoding`.

 Moving preference to the server will allow preferring the more efficient algorithms, finally unlocking them for connect-web.
 Servers like Envoy and NGINX behave in the same way for the